msolefonte/tww2-victory-conditions-overhaul/src/factions/dark-elves/README.md

 	    * Ironfrost Glacier, The Chill Road, The Road of Skulls, The Black Flood, Deadwood, Aghol Wastelands, The Broken Land, The Clawed Coast, Iron Mountains, Obsidian Peaks, Blackspine Mountains, Doom Glades, The Black Coast, Titan Peaks
+	* Control regions:
+	    * Lothern, Shrine of Asuryan
 	* Construct The Black Tower of Malekith
 	* Own 3 Black Arks
-	* Destroy factions:
-	    * Averlorn, Eataine, Nagarythe
 	* Capture 10,000 battle captives
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate provinces in Naggaroth: